 Interactive Voice Response: The Basics

 Interactive Voice Response is a highly interactive and effective tool.
 It allows a computer or an automated response to answer calls and communicate with callers.
 It’s the voice that lets you know menu options when you dial a company’s business number.

 Customers respond to the automated voice by typing numbers in the keypad or saying words or phrases as requested.
 This automated response can be pre-recorded by an agent or employee or be generated into audio instructions through a computer or robotic voice.

 How Do IVR Systems Work?

 IVR systems work alongside your virtual phone system and are designed to handle and control large call volumes.
 They can distribute callers to the right department and, in some cases, even help the customer resolve their task.
 They start by greeting the caller and providing information about the company.
 Then they provide a set of options that the caller responds to by typing a key on their keypad.
 Based on the caller input, the automated system moves the caller to another set of menu options or to the department they need.
 The sole purpose of such an automated system is to make sure that calls are routed correctly to the right department.
-Doing so increases efficiency, time spent on calls, and first call resolution.
+Doing so increases efficiency, time spent on calls, and improves first call resolution.

 History: How IVR Technology Developed